C4ptnS4lty/Spellbinder-Capstone2/project_proposal.md

 ## Database Schema:
 - Users
 - Decks
-- Favorites
 - Deck/Users
-- Favorites/Users
-- combos
-- Formats
     (If necessary, creating multiple tables for each format and then making them accessible through a handler).

 ## API Issues:
 - Massive list of ever expanding cards, making displaying a broad search hard without either sacrificing speed or segmenting the loading into sections.
 - Sensitive Information: User login credentials, will use bcrypt to hide sensitive information and jsonwebtokens to identify the backend or frontend requests are not being manipulated.

-## Functionality:

 ### Events:
 - Decks -> users can create decks by searching a card and hitting a plus sign, which will drop down a menu to add to an inventory of cards.
-That inventory can then be added to an existing deck, made into a new deck, or adjusted to remove cards first.
+That inventory can then be made into a new deck, or adjusted to remove cards first.
 - Formats -> Decks will be checked to see which formats, such as standard or EDH, that they are legal in.
 Users can select a format to see what specifically they need to add or remove for the deck to be legal in the selected format.

 ### User Flow: